 We are currently interested in the following projects:

-- Bioclassification: This research project involves the characterization of of biological objects (RNA, DNA, proteins, brains, time series, etc.) through a minimal set of data primitives.
+- Bioclassification: This research project involves the characterization of biological objects (RNA, DNA, proteins, brains, time series, etc.) through a minimal set of data primitives.
 This system produces different types of data structures and feature vectors, e.g. higher order moments, knot invariants based on Gauss integrals, etc. and then applies a battery of pattern classification algorithms (e.g. Multiple Discriminant Analysis (MDA), Principal Component Analysis (PCA), clustering techniques, neural networks, etc.) for the purpose of automated object classification.
 We built a web front-end to a high-performance relational database for large data sets available at: www.bioclassification.org

 Examples of past research projects are: